amyxchen9/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-This project is created as a part of the Udacity 'Data Analytics with Python' Nanodegree Program.
+This project is created as a part of the Udacity 'Programming for Data Science with Python' Nanodegree Program.